-Codes Interpretation Remarks Ι# Assessment to be completed An incomplete grade must be converted to a regular grade normally in the following academic year at the latest.
-N Assessment is not required P Pass on an ungraded subject This code applies to an ungraded subject, such as industrial training.
-U Fail on an ungraded subject This code applies to an ungraded subject, such as industrial training.
-M Pass with Merit This code applies to all General Education subjects.
-The adoption of otherwise of this code to other subjects adopting a "Pass/Fail" grading system would be subject to the decision of individual Departments.
+Codes Interpretation Remarks I^ Assessment to be completed An incomplete grade must be converted to a regular grade normally in the following academic year at the latest. Ν Assessment is not required - Р Pass an ungraded subject This code applies to an ungraded subject, such as industrial training.
+U Fail an ungraded subject This code applies to an ungraded subject, such as industrial training. М Pass with Merit The adoption or otherwise of this code to other subjects adopting a "Pass/Fail" grading system would be subject to the decision of individual Departments.
 The grade "Pass with Merit" can be awarded when the student's work exceeds the subject learning outcomes in the majority of regards.
 L Subject to be continued in the following semester This code applies to subjects like "Project" which may consist of more than 1 part (denoted by the same subject code) and for which continuous assessment is deemed appropriate.
-S Absent from all assessment components - W Withdrawn from subject Dropping of subjects after the add/drop period is normally not allowed Requests for withdrawal from subjects after the add/drop period and prior to examination will only be considered under exceptional circumstances.
-This code is given when a student has obtained exceptional approval from department to withdraw from a subject after the "add/drop" period and prior to examination; otherwise, a failure grade (grade F) should be awarded.
-Z Exempted - T Transfer of Credit -
+S Absent from all assessment components - W Withdrawn from subject Dropping of subjects after the add/drop period is normally not allowed.
+Requests for withdrawal from subjects after the add/drop period and prior to examination will only be considered under exceptional circumstances.
+This code is given when a student has obtained exceptional approval from Department to withdraw from a subject after the "add/drop" period and prior to examination; otherwise, a failure grade (grade F) should be awarded.
+Z Exempted Т Transfer of credit #^ Disqualification of result due to academic dishonesty/non- compliance with examination regulations This code applies to failure (i.e. F and U grades) arising from disqualification of subject result due to academic dishonesty/non-compliance with examination regulations.
+The code will be removed subsequently when the student leaves the University. %+ Disqualification of result due to academic dishonesty This code applies to failure (i.e. F and U grades) arising from disqualification of subject result due to academic dishonesty.
+The code will be removed subsequently when the student leaves the University. @+ Disqualification of result due to non-compliance with examination regulations This code applies to failure (i.e. F and U grades) arising from disqualification of subject result due to non-compliance with examination regulations.
+The code will be removed subsequently when the student leaves the University.

-[#]For cases where students fail marginally in one of the components within a subject, the Board of Examiners can defer making a final decision until the students concerned have completed the necessary remedial work to the satisfaction of the subject examiner(s).
-The students can be assigned an "I" code in this circumstance.
+[^] For cases where students fail marginally in one of the components within a subject, the BoE can defer making a final decision until the students concerned have completed the necessary remedial work to the satisfaction of the subject examiner(s).
+The students can be assigned an 'I' code in this circumstance.
+The remedial work must not take the form of re-examination.